emmett-shark/pvme.github.io/docs/pvme-guides/vorago/vorago-duo-hm.md

 **^^Mauling^^**

 Finish him!
 Congrats on your kill!
-Make sure to find the official Vorago Duo Hard Mode Achievement spreadsheet in [#pvm-achievement-sheets](../miscellaneous-information/pvm-achievement-sheets.md) and follow the instructions to submit your personal kill!
+Make sure to find the official Vorago Duo Hard Mode Achievement spreadsheet in <a href="" class="inactiveLink">#unknown-channel</a> and follow the instructions to submit your personal kill!

 ## Acknowledgements